jglass/question-app/README.md

 - ~~Fix bug with dancibility not getting set~~
 - ~~experiment with max_ and min_ dancibility~~
 - ~~Render components based on step (genre, buzzfeed, recommendation) (buzzfeed is multiple steps)~~
+- ~~Add valence to spotify query~~
+- Remove images from results
+- Investigate experimenting with different seeds based on question answers
 - Add popularity question
 - Add more questions that don't necessarily correspond 1-1 ("how hippy?")
 - Style Silly questions